 19. In-garage Amazon Prime delivery when you’re not home

 Not going to be home when you’re stuff’s set to be delivered?
 No problem, with Amazon Key In-Garage Delivery, you can have Amazon Parcels, Whole Foods and Amazon Fresh grocery orders delivered to your garage, ready and waiting for you to come and pick them up.

 Here’s how it works: Drivers get temporary access to open your garage door when the Amazon delivery app confirms the driver’s identity and delivery route.
 The vetted drivers are instructed to go no more than 5 feet inside your garage to drop off the package.
 You can also follow their moves via an optional in-garage camera.

-Take Your Amazon Returns to Kohl's
+21. Take your Amazon Prime returns to Kohl's

-Amazon Hub Locker
+23. Use Amazon Hub Locker for safe delivery

 Here's the drill: Sign into your Amazon account and find the closest Amazon Locker to you.
 Put that address in your address book and choose it as the default delivery site for your goods when you check out and pay for your order.
 When the package is delivered, you'll receive a code to unlock the locker.
 Follow the instructions on the screen.